tobiasmoldan/stbcs/README.md

-# Simple UDP Broadcast Chat Server
+# Simple TCP Broadcast Chat Server

-Listens to port 8000 and will forward any UDP message to all addresses that sent something within the last 3 minutes
+Listens to port 8000 and will forward any TCP message to all connected clients

 ## Build